jbaumbach/socialtagg-web/README.md

     $ npm list

-  To install/update components (all the dependencies in package.json):
+  To install/update components (gets the code from npm for the version listed in package.json):

-    $ npm update
+    $ npm update [component]

   Be sure to run all the tests after updating your components.
 Something may have broken.